-Day 2: Preparation day and sight - seeing in city.
+Day 2: Preparation of expedition - Sight seeing in Kathmandu city

 Today, we will spend the day sightseeing in Kathmandu Valley with our guide.
 We will visit Pashupatinath, which is regarded as the holiest Hindu temple in Nepal and where pilgrims worship Lord Shiva (situated on the banks of the holy Bagmati River), Bouddhanath, a Buddhist temple known as 'Little Tibet' and then on to Swayambhunath known as the Monkey Temple.
 From Swayambhunath we drive to Kathmandu's famous Durbar Square, a UNESCO World Heritage-listed site, and located in front of the old royal palace.
 Upon arriving back at your hotel you may have time to do some last-minute shopping around Thamel - the tourist hub of Kathmandu.